By Jeff Lucas, Head of Americas Sales, Verizon Media.

 However, a major differentiator in today's platforms is access to this exclusive inventory, especially via easier, custom buying and deal types such as programmatic guaranteed.

-At Oath, we feature our own premium content across 15 categories that deliver over 90 percent of the content-category touchpoints to help you find and address consumers all along their journey, per comScore.
-Beyond our own inventory, Oath has partnerships with premium providers, such as our recent partnership with Samsung deliver content through Bixby Home as well as exclusive native ads bought through Oath Ad Platforms Native.
+At Verizon Media, we feature our own premium content across 15 categories that deliver over 90 percent of the content-category touchpoints to help you find and address consumers all along their journey, per comScore.
+Beyond our own inventory, Verizon Media has partnerships with premium providers, such as our recent partnership with Samsung deliver content through Bixby Home as well as exclusive native ads bought through Oath Ad Platforms Native.
 We combine premium content and exclusive ad placement with platforms to provide buyers with greater flexibility.

 Trend 2: Ad innovation to focus on quality interaction